What Is The Stock Replenishment Process & Why Is It Important?

 Cogsy takes the guesswork out of inventory replenishment

 The replenishment process can feel a bit overwhelming — especially if you’ve just started running your own DTC brand.
-Fortunately, Cogsy makes inventory replenishment a breeze with real-time inventory data, automatic replenish alerts, and simplified purchase orders.
+Fortunately, Cogsy makes inventory replenishment a breeze with real-time inventory data, automatic replenish alerts, and simplified purchase order process.

 Real-time inventory data